Where Are They Now? A Look At The First Barclays Africa Accelerator Graduates

 Asoriba is a platform that aims to simplify church administration, data management and mobile communication.

 It was founded by Saviour Dzage, Jesse Johnson, Patrick Ohemeng Tutu and Nana Opoku Prempeh-Agyeman who met at Meltwater Entrepreneurial School of Technology (MEST Africa).
-Asoriba launched in 2015, a year later they were chosen for the Barclays Accelerator Programme.
+Asoriba launched in 2015, and a year later they were chosen for the Barclays Accelerator Programme.

 Where are they now?